ryanpeh/SmartNUS/docs/UserGuide.md

 * Edit Answers/Options
   * If editing the answers of a question, all option(s) and answer(s) must be valid for the type of question being edited.
-  * Multiple Choice Question: Specify all three incorrect options (`opt/`) and one correct answer (`ans/`)
+  * Multiple Choice Question: Specify all three incorrect options (`opt/`) and one correct answer (`ans/`).
-  * True/False Question: Only specify the correct answer (`ans/`), which must be “T” or “F”
+  * True/False Question: Only specify the correct answer (`ans/`), which must be “T” or “F”.
-  * Short Answer Question: Only specify the correct answer (`ans/`) which must include at least one keyword (`k/`)
+  * Short Answer Question: Only specify the correct answer (`ans/`) which must include at least one keyword (`k/`).

 Examples:
-* Multiple Choice Question (MCQ): `edit 1 opt/1 opt/2 opt/3 ans/4 t/`
+* Multiple Choice Question (MCQ): `edit 1 opt/1 opt/2 opt/3 ans/4 t/` sets the incorrect options to 1, 2, and 3,
-  * sets the incorrect options to 1, 2, and 3, and the correct answer to 4, and removes all the tags from Question 1 if it is an MCQ
+and the correct answer to 4, and removes all the tags from Question 1 if it is an MCQ
-* True/False Question (TFQ): `edit 2 ans/T`
-  * sets the answer of Question 2 to True if it is a TFQ
+* True/False Question (TFQ): `edit 2 ans/T` sets the answer of Question 2 to True if it is a TFQ.
 * Short Answer Question (SAQ): `edit 3 ans/k/powerhouse of the k/cell t/CS2100`
-  * sets the answer of Question 3 to powerhouse of the cell, with keywords "powerhouse" and "cell", and replaces all tags with CS2100 if Question 3 is an SAQ
+sets the answer of Question 3 to powerhouse of the cell, with keywords "powerhouse" and "cell", and replaces all tags with CS2100 if Question 3 is an SAQ.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-If you were previously in a filtered view (e.g. after running the `find CS2100` command), and your edited question does not match this filter (e.g. question title no longer contains "CS2100"), your edited question will not be shown on-screen.
+If you were previously in a filtered view (e.g. after running the `find CS2100` command), and your edited question no longer matches this filter (e.g. question title no longer contains "CS2100"), your edited question will not be shown on-screen.
 To see a list of all questions, run the `list question` command.

 </div>

 ### Find/Search Questions: `find`